david-allan-jones/gomi-lang/doc/arrays-and-objects.md

 ### Arrays

 An array in Gomi is simply a list of values.
 These values do not all have to be the same type.
-To declare an array literall, just use bracket syntax with a list of expressions within.
+To declare an array literal, just use bracket syntax with a list of expressions within.

 ```
 []                  # Empty array